 - What are the critical success factors for the project?

-We Know the Answer To That Rights?
+Do We Know the Answer To Those Rights?

 - Measures of Effectiveness